runwayml/learn/docs/getting-started/overview.md

 ![performance-notes](assets/images/views/model-sidebar/performance-notes.png)

-Here you can view the links to the model's code repository as well as research papers associated to the model.
+Here you can view the links to the model's code repository as well as research papers associated with the model.

 #### **Code, Paper and More**